 What are all the dashes in front of the text for each commodity code in the Customs Tariff?

-If the answer is yes, the one-dash indent has no commodity code to the left of it and the text ends with a colon, you will need to continue reading in the same way until you reach a commodity code.
+If the answer is yes, the one-dash subheading has no commodity code to the left of it and the text ends with a colon, you will need to continue reading in the same way until you reach a commodity code.

 You are importing pasta.
 Heading 19.02 looks like this: